Vendar

 Fast verdict

-Useful as an early shortlist candidate for this buyer context.
+Useful as an early shortlist candidate.

-Use caution if your process depends on Small local businesses looking only for lightweight review monitoring.
+Validate carefully if your process depends on Small local businesses looking only for lightweight review monitoring.

-Why Shortlist
+Why shortlist

 • Strong Los Angeles crisis and reputation-recovery fit.